 They note with disappointment that the final outcome was a ‘compromise’ (Singhal and Rogers 1999, 103).
 The question about the presentation of information – whether it should be explicit or implicit, worthy or entertaining – continues to exercise Entertainment-Education researchers (Moyer-Gusé 2012).
 Some educators fear that Entertainment-Education risks ‘dumbing down’ information (Rahoi-Gilchrest 2010, 167).
 ‘Dumbing down’ is a non-academic and often poorly defined phrase which implies that sacrificing any level of scientific detail or precision in order to reach an audience is a bad thing.
 By contrast, for entertainment producers, finding ways to identify what is important to the target audience, and how to communicate that – simplifying it, or, as we might say, ‘dumbing it up’ – is a vital part of their skill set, and one that educators might learn from.

 An example from the Girlfriend Guide to Life can be found in the article ‘The Big O’.
-XXXX originally wrote a section about the myth of the vaginal orgasm:
+I originally wrote a section about the myth of the vaginal orgasm:

 People used to make a distinction between ‘clitoral orgasms’ - resulting from stimulation of the clitoris – and ‘vaginal orgasms’ – resulting from the penetration of the vagina by a penis, dildo or vibrator.
 Some psychoanalysts even used to say that vaginal orgasms were ‘better’ or more ‘mature’.
 However Jocelyn Klug says that this is an old-fashioned way of thinking about orgasms.
 ‘Modern sexologists don’t like that distinction’, she says.
 ‘Because it sets up women to feel incompetent – as though they can only have a proper orgasm when there’s a man there’.
 She says that all female orgasms are clitoral: ‘Whether it’s by oral sex, masturbation, penetration with penis, or a vibrator, there’s always some form of clitoral stimulation involved in giving women orgasms – even if it’s pressure through the vaginal wall on the anterior side’.
 And even though a small number of women can get sufficient clitoral stimulation to orgasm through vaginal penetration, Klug says that this is rare and you certainly shouldn’t feel any pressure to have orgasms this way.